glouppe/info8010-deep-learning/lecture10.md

 # Dropout

-Dropout is an **empirical** technique that was first proposed to avoid overfitting in neural networks.
+Dropout is an empirical technique that was first proposed to avoid overfitting in neural networks.

-At *each training step* (i.e., for each sample within a mini-batch):
+At each training step:
 - Remove each node in the network with a probability $p$.
 - Update the weights of the remaining nodes with backpropagation.